-[15] Furthermore, s 83ZE(2)(b) CCCFA defines the "amount required to settle the contract" as including the costs reasonably and actually incurred by the creditor in doing anything necessary to remedy any default by the debtor.
-It is submitted that this definition can be applied to s 83ZM.
-In order to remedy the default as at the date of sale (22 October 2015), the judgment creditor required its solicitors to make demand on the judgment debtor for payment.
-The only way the judgment creditor could remedy the default was by issuing legal proceedings against the judgment debtor.

-[16] Therefore it is submitted that the judgment creditor should be able to claim the costs of issuing legal proceedings against the judgment debtor (letter of demand, solicitors costs, filing fees etc.) and that the registrar erred in only awarding judgment in the amount of claim.
-The judgment may be varied by the Court to prevent a miscarriage of justice: r 15.10.1 to claim interest payments pursuant to the credit contract.
+- [20] Furthermore, s 83ZE(2)(b) CCCFA defines the "amount required to settle the contract" as including the costs reasonably and actually incurred by the creditor in doing anything necessary to remedy any default by the debtor.
+This definition can be applied to s 83ZM.
+In order to remedy the default as at the date of sale, the judgment creditor required its solicitors to make demand on the judgment debtor for payment.
+The only way the judgment creditor could remedy the default was by issuing legal proceedings against the judgment debtor. - [21] Therefore the judgment creditor can claim the costs of issuing legal proceedings against the judgment debtor (letter of demand, solicitors costs, filing fees etc.) and the registrar erred in only awarding judgment in the amount of claim and filing fees.
+The judgment may be varied by the Court to prevent a miscarriage of justice: r 15.10.1